Final transfer: Canes' Moore, Gophers' Willis find their fit

 Prepared for an overseas career, Willis put the pros on pause after a call from new Gophers coach Ben Johnson, who previously recruited him as an assistant.
 The opportunity to play point guard was appealing, so he came returned to Minnesota and started a master’s program in youth and leadership development.

-Moore and Willis are rare three-time transfers.
-They’re joined by Jalen Coleman-Lands, who arrived at Kansas after Iowa State, DePaul and Illinois.
-Texas A&M forward Jalen Johnson tore his ACL in preseason practice after arriving from Mississippi State, having previously played at Saint Louis and Louisiana-Lafayette.
+Moore and Willis are rare three-time transfers, joined by Texas A&M forward Jalen Johnson.
+He tore his ACL in preseason practice after arriving from Mississippi State, having previously played at Saint Louis and Louisiana-Lafayette.

 For Moore, the firing of coach Dave Leitao last year left him with yet another change to manage.
 With the confidence and peace gained from his father’s improvement, he chose Miami with encouragement from assistant coach Bill Courtney (they briefly overlapped at DePaul).